Use the Tidal Wave Technique to Increase Blog Traffic [Ultimate Guide]

-Choose a fresh format that’s different than your blog post and publish or share that content on your low day.
+- Choose a fresh format that’s different from your blog post and publish or share that content on your low day.
 This is your ‘double up.’

 Here are some ideas you can use.
-You can try one, two, or all of the above.
+You can try one, two, or all of the below.
 Just be sure to track your blog metrics when you try something different.

 Experiment with the time and with the layout of your newsletter.
 For example, you can try sending it at 1 pm instead of 3 pm for six weeks and then track what happens.
 This could help you reach more readers in a different time zone.

 To attract the end-of-week attention, make your social media post really interesting.
 You can make it visually appealing.
 For example, post a series of images, publish an infographic or another illustration, or make your post a weekly roundup.

 You can also use a different tone.
 It’s the end of the week, so make your social posts on Friday inspiring or even entertaining rather than your typical educational content.

 3. Podcast series

 Create a weekly podcast or vlog to talk about what happened this week in your industry.
 This can be a great way to engage with your audience at the end of the week when they’re not necessarily going to sit and read a blog but they’d love to listen to what you have to say.

 Keep Refining Your Tidal Wave